Curriculum Vision and Intent

 English Language and Literature

 The English curriculum focusses on incrementally developing understanding the craft of the writer.
 Students firstly become effective readers and then increasingly develop their writing skills from Year 7 to Year 11.
 The English curriculum aims to ensure that all students develop and utilise a wide vocabulary, become confident and competent readers and write clearly, accurately, coherently and engagingly for a range of purposes and audiences.
-The curriculum plans to make use of discussion in class so that students can become effective at explaining their own views and listening to those of others both informally and formally.
+Teachers make use of discussion in class so that students can become effective at explaining their own views and listening to those of others both informally and formally.
 Through our teaching of English we develop cultural capital by fostering a love of reading, becoming confident in writing and talking about lives beyond their own and appreciating great literature, poetry and drama.

 Our forward looking and ‘cutting edge’ mathematics curriculum has been developed drawing influences from other mastery curriculums from both within the UK and around the globe.
 The mathematics faculty was fortunate enough to be a host school in one of the early phases of the Shanghai teacher exchange program.
 This experience and subsequent work led to a complete revolution in both how we order topics and how concepts are subsequently built upon.